symfony/symfony-docs/form/data_mappers.rst

 Data mappers are responsible for reading and writing data from and into parent forms.

 The main built-in data mapper uses the :doc:`PropertyAccess component </components/property_access>` and will fit most cases.
-However, you can create your implementation that could, for example, pass submitted data to immutable objects via their constructor.
+However, you can create your own implementation that could, for example, pass submitted data to immutable objects via their constructor.

 The Difference between Data Transformers and Mappers